Jeoff123/Smart-Pet-Kennel-/README.md

 - Automated dispensing of pet food and water.
 - Cleaning mechanism for maintaining a hygienic environment.
-- Remote control functionality via the ESP32-Cam module.
+- Remote control functionality via the ESP32-Cam module through A Web Interface.
+- Has Live Camera Feed.

 ## Contributing